 \subsubsection{Simulation Environment}

 In our experiments, all models are implemented using PyTorch 2.4.0 and trained on two NVIDIA A40 GPUs.
-The Adam optimizer is utilized for model optimization.
-For Vit-based JSCC, the patch size $p$ was set to 16, while the parameters $L_t$ and $L_d$ are set to 32 and 8.
-Each Transformer layer comprised $N_s = 16$ self-attention heads.
-All models were trained until the performance on the validation set ceased to improve.
-To ensure stable and efficient convergence during training, a learning rate warmup strategy was applied for the first 40 epochs, followed by a learning rate decay.
-The initial learning rate was calculated as 0.001×total\_batch\_size/ 256, with a batch size of 128.
+We employ the Adam optimizer for model optimization.
+For the ViT-based JSCC model, the patch size ($p$) is set to 16, while the parameters $L_t$ and $L_d$ are set to 32 and 8, respectively.
+Each Transformer layer consists of $N_s = 16$ self-attention heads.
+Training continues until validation performance plateaus.
+To ensure stable convergence, we apply a learning rate warmup strategy for the first 40 epochs, followed by learning rate decay.
+The initial learning rate is determined as $0.001 \times \text{total\_batch\_size} / 256$, with a batch size of 128.